SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     - Aliases: forcereportgame

 - **%funnies** `<message: Optional>`
-    - Info: Pings the funnies role with an optional custom message and stores your ping for 30 Minutes.
+    - Info: **Slash version available.** Pings the funnies role with an optional custom message and stores your ping for 30 Minutes.
 Also creates a thread and invites the user to it.
 Has a 10 minute cooldown and can only be used in our arena channels.
     - Aliases: matchmakingfunnies, mmfunnies, Funnies

 - **%geteveryrolemenu**